camille-chanel/camille-chanel.github.io/_pages/lectures102/ioindepth.md

 To check for bad input, you must check if cin failed.
 Either wrap the cin call inside an if statement, or check with **cin.fail()**.
 If cin *did* fail, make sure to clear the error state before reading in any other input by using **cin.clear()**.
 Then move past the bad input by using **cin.ignore(numeric_limits<streamsize>::max(), '\n') with #include \<limits\>**.

 ## Cin.get()
 So far, we have just been using cin with the extraction operator, >>, which stops when whitespace is read.
-What if we want to read and save whitespace with cin, or just read a single character?
+What if we want to read and save whitespace with cin, or just read a single character from a string?
 To solve this, we can use **cin.get()**.
 There are a few ways of using this function, but one way to use it is by reading input char by char.
 If I type "AB" as my initials, then 'A' will be saved in c1, and 'B' will be saved in c2.
 ```c++